DavidT352/email-decision-support/README.md

 # Professional Email Decision Support

-This repository documents a project exploring how AI can help professionals decide **what to do next** when replying to difficult, high-stakes emails.
+This repository documents a project exploring how structured analysis and AI-assisted reasoning can help professionals decide **what to do next** when replying to difficult, high-stakes emails.

 The focus is not on writing better emails, but on **reducing risk** in situations involving clients, managers, HR, suppliers, or other stakeholders where wording, timing, and tone matter.